 - North 24th Street

-- Minne Lusa Pumping Station, Grebe St. and John J. Pershing Dr.
+- Minne Lusa Pumping Station at the Florence Water Works, Grebe St. and John J. Pershing Drive

-- Former Miller Park Grocery, 24th and Redick Ave.
+- Former Miller Park Grocery, North 24th and Redick Avenue

-- Viking Ship (aka Prettiest Mile Club and Birchwood Club), 2582 Redick Ave.
+- Viking Ship (aka Prettiest Mile Club and Birchwood Club), 2582 Redick Avenue

-- The Viking Ship, Birchwood Club, and Prettiest Mile Club
+- A History of the Viking Ship, Birchwood Club, and Prettiest Mile Club

-- Florence Water Works and Minne Lusa Station
+- A History of the Florence Water Works and Minne Lusa Station

 |New signage for the Minne Lusa Historic District, listed on the National Register of Historic Places in 2014.|